Progress Summary

 Logged Activities

-This website is for colorectal cancer survivors looking to use exercise to lower their risk of recurrence and improve their odds of survival by replicating the findings of the large CHALLENGE trial (https://www.nejm.org/doi/full/10.1056/NEJMoa2502760).
+This website is for colorectal cancer survivors looking to use exercise to lower their risk of recurrence and improve their odds of survival by replicating the findings of the large CHALLENGE trial:

 What Are MET Hours?

 MET hours are a way to measure how much energy you use during physical activity.
 “MET” stands for Metabolic Equivalent of Task.
 One MET is the amount of energy your body uses at rest, like sitting quietly.
 Activities are assigned MET values based on how much more energy they require compared to resting.
 For example, brisk walking is about 4 METs, meaning it uses four times the energy of sitting still.
-For more info on MET hours: https://en.wikipedia.org/wiki/Metabolic_equivalent_of_task
+For more info on MET hours and the logic from this calculator visit: https://colorectalcancersurvivorguide.substack.com/p/what-is-a-met-hour-how-exercise-dose?r=7a33ee

 To calculate MET-hours, multiply the MET value of an activity by the number of hours you do it.
 For instance, walking briskly (4 METs) for 1.5 hours equals 6 MET hours (4 x 1.5 = 6).
 Tracking MET hours helps you understand your overall activity level and set goals proven to benefit your health as a colon cancer survivor.